-The fiscal year 2023 budget reflects the goals of the Toccoa City Commission.
+The fiscal year 2024 budget reflects the goals of the Toccoa City Commission.
 The City will continue to meet all of its financial and debt obligations.
 The budget includes continued efforts for infrastructure and facility improvements as well as replacement of aging equipment and vehicles.
-The City plans to continue the same level of services for our citizens and customers in fiscal year 2023.
-No property tax millage increases were incorporated in the fiscal year 2023 budget.
-The only utility rate increases were for the Solid Waste fund for fiscal year 2023 budget.
+The City plans to continue the same level of services for our citizens and customers in fiscal year 2024.
+No property tax millage increases were incorporated in the fiscal year 2024 budget.
+No utility rate increases were incorporated in the fiscal year 2024 budget.